Ways to Volunteer

 How You Can Help

 - ESL Social - Visit a classroom at one of our Open Door Learning Centers in Minneapolis or Saint Paul to practice conversational English with adult learners.
 This opportunity is perfect for 10-20 people.
-This is a one-time commitment of 2 hours on a weekday morning or evening.
-For more information, contact Meghan Boyle at email@example.com.
+This is a one-time commitment of two hours on a weekday morning or evening.
+For more information, contact Meghan Boyle at firstname.lastname@example.org.

 Are you interested in dedicating a year or a summer to full-time service work?
 Check out our AmeriCorps VISTA programs: